 In this tutorial, I am going to show you the step-by-step procedures on how to make a payroll system in Microsoft Excel with a payslip.
 You can use these steps for any type of dataset to generate simple and reusable payrolls.
-Throughout this tutorial, you will also learn some important excel tools and techniques which will be very useful in any excel related task.
+Throughout this tutorial, you will also learn some important Excel tools and techniques that will be very useful in any Excel-related task.

-Step-by-Step Procedures to Make a Payroll System in Microsoft Excel with Payslip
+How to Make a Payroll System in Microsoft Excel with Payslip: Step-by-Step Procedures

 We have taken a concise dataset to explain the steps clearly.
 The dataset has approximately 6 rows and 8 columns.
 Initially, we are keeping all the cells in General format and the cells with monetary values in Accounting format.
 For all the datasets, we have 8 unique columns which are Employee, Pay/Hour, Total Hours Worked, Overtime/Hour, Total Overtime, Gross Pay, Income Tax, and Net Pay.
 Although we may vary the number of columns later on if that is needed.

 Step-1 Creating Base Dataset of Payroll System